Braids Are Our Faves

 The milkmaid braid is unique and looks fantastic when you use hair extensions.
 So, if you’re in need of a flirty fun hairstyle for the springtime, you should give this look a try.

 The French braid is another go-to hairstyle for the springtime.
-What’s cool about this look is that its simple to do for yourself, and lasts for a long time once you have it in.
-This braid can be similar to that of the three-strand twist except for it is held together by the crown of the head all the way down to the neck.
+What’s cool about this look is that you can do it yourself.
+French braids also last for a long time once you have it in.
+This braid can be similar to that of the three-strand twist.
+The difference is that it is held together by the crown of the head all the way down to the neck.

 - Paddle Brush